tharu62/Source_auto_build/README.md

 where sab is the command_name I chose.

 ## WARNINGS
-The programm will NOT remove or overwrite any already existing files, but it is recomended to NOT run this command in any sensitive or critical areas of your system.
+The program will NOT remove or overwrite any already existing files, but it is recomended to NOT run this command in any sensitive or critical areas of your system.